 Wayne has been an HDEC member for seven years and is a member of the Health Research Council of New Zealand College of Experts.
-He is Deputy Chair of The Royal Australian and New Zealand College of Psychiatrists Practice, Partnership and Policy Committee, and is a New Zealand Medical Association board member.
 Past roles have included president of The Royal Australian and New Zealand College of Psychiatrists and Chairperson of the Council of Medical Colleges in New Zealand.

-Wayne was appointed to NEAC in November 2012.
+Wayne was reappointed to NEAC in March 2016.